Aliases for OPN1LW Gene

 GeneCards Summary for OPN1LW Gene

 OPN1LW (Opsin 1 (Cone Pigments), Long-Wave-Sensitive) is a Protein Coding gene.
-Diseases associated with OPN1LW include osteonecrosis and colorblindness, protan.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with OPN1LW include colorblindness, protan and blue cone monochromacy.
+Among its related pathways are Signaling by GPCR and Infectious disease.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
 An important paralog of this gene is OPN1SW.

 UniProtKB/Swiss-Prot for OPN1LW Gene